 - Read this booklet, “Living Donation: Information You Need to Know”, published by UNOS.
 (This booklet is a PDF file requiring Adobe Reader on your computer.)

 - Visit these web sites that contain information on living donation: National Kidney Foundation and UNOS.

 - Check your insurance and employee benefits.
-Look at your sick pay or short-term disability coverage, long-term disability coverage, vacation time, and life insurance and make sure you have adequate coverage.
+Look at your sick pay, short-term disability coverage, long-term disability coverage, vacation time, and life insurance and make sure you have adequate coverage.

 - Evaluate your ability to cover out-of-pocket expenses such as lost wages, travel, child care, and housing.
 Make a budget for the time you’ll be testing, in surgery, and in recovery.
 You can get more background on potential expenses paid by donors and download a spreadsheet to help you with budgeting by clicking here.
 If you don’t have access to Microsoft Excel, you can use Google Sheets.

 - Review and update your last will and testament, living will, and durable power of attorney for health care.

 - Get confirmation from the transplant coordinator that you will not have any medical expenses related to the living donation charged to you or your medical insurance.
 Get it in writing if you can.